shacthulu/chadteat-website/README.md

 - [] Landing Page -- The pictures are currently links for the testimonials.
 They should be in the resources.
 - [] Landing Page -- Update dimensions and formatting for testimonials
-- [] Landing Page -- Decide to use quotes from the hype sheet of GCISO, IQPMC, Gartner, etc
+- [] Landing Page -- Decide to use quotes from the hype sheet of GCISO, IQPMC, Gartner, etc. Maybe replace HBH with TSG CFO

 ## Thoughs